 'i360' West Pier Observation Tower and Heritage Centre

-Plans for a major development on land adjacent to Brighton’s West Pier were submitted to the council on Monday 17 July 2006.
+Plans for a major development on land next to Brighton’s West Pier were submitted to the council on Monday 17 July 2006.
 Additional information was submitted on Friday 8 September 2006.

 Planning permission and Listed Building Consent for both applications was granted at the Planning Applications Sub-Committee on 11 October 2006, subject to approval by the Government Office for the South East.

-All of the plans, drawings and other supporting documents, including the additional information submitted, can be viewed on the council's website by entering the application numbers (BH2006/02369 and BH2006/02372) on the online planning register or at the council's customer service centres at Hove Town Hall in Norton Road or Bartholomew House in Bartholomew Square, Brighton.
+All of the plans, drawings and other supporting documents, including the additional information submitted, can be viewed on the council's website by entering the application numbers (BH2006/02369 and BH2006/02372) on the online planning register.
+These can also be viewed at the council's customer service centres at Hove Town Hall in Norton Road or Bartholomew House in Bartholomew Square, Brighton.

 The scheme, known as the 'i360' was submitted by Marks Barfield, the creators of the extremely successful 'London Eye'.
 For more information on the i360 and the applicants you can visit their i360 website.

 The officer's report [PDF 912K] is available to view in the Planning Applications Sub-Committee page in the 'Councillors and Committees' section.
 The council’s planning officer for these applications is Paul Vidler (01273) 292192.

 Further documentation can also be found on the 6 March 2014 Policy & Resources Committee meeting page.
 For further information on non-planning related aspects of this project, please contact Major Projects & Regeneration on (01273) 292553 or e-mail email@example.com.

 i360 project - your questions, our answers